As part of President Donald Trump’s “Big Beautiful Bill,” tipped workers are now able to exclude tips from their taxable income.

 The federal law, which was included in the recently passed budget, lets tipped workers deduct up to $25,000 in tips from their taxable income.

 While it doesn’t apply to Maryland state taxes, it could bring some relief in federal taxes.
-The state is also still figuring out how this change might impact some aspects of state taxes, but at least for now, workers should file taxes regularly.
+The state is also still figuring out how this change might affect some aspects of state taxes, but at least for now, workers should file taxes regularly.

 Tipped workers will still be responsible for paying Social Security, Medicare and any other payroll taxes on their tips.